-Make-A-Wish Foundation® of Massachusetts and Rhode Island, Inc. (the Foundation) is a Massachusetts nonprofit corporation, organized for the purpose of creating life changing wishes for children with critical illnesses.
-The Foundation is an independently operating chapter of Make-A-Wish Foundation® of America (the National Organization), which develops and implement national programs in public relations and fundraising for the benefit of all local chapters.
+Make-A-Wish Foundation® of Michigan (the Foundation) is a Michigan nonprofit corporation, organized for the purpose of creating life changing wishes for children with critical illnesses.
+The Foundation is an independently operating chapter of Make-A-Wish Foundation® of America (National Organization), which develops and implements national programs in public relations and fundraising for the benefit of all local chapters.
 To be a Make-A-Wish chapter, the local chapter is obligated to comply with a chapter agreement with the National Organization and such guidelines, resolutions, and policies as may be adopted by the National Organization's board of directors.